DAGWorks-Inc/burr/docs/concepts/serde.rst

 Burr comes with a pluggable serialization/deserialization mechanism.

-Currently it is class/type based.
-Field level serialization is in the works!
+There are two approaches: class/type based, & field level registration.
 See :py:func:`serialize <burr.core.serde.serialize>` and :py:func:`deserialize <burr.core.serde.deserialize>` for reference details.

 How it works
 ------------